Beyond the Audio Guide:

 • Google Arts and Culture: This app offers Information about galleries, Articles on art, explores artists and art pieces.
 It is a very innovative app with a photo filter feature and AR but the info lacks authenticity and organization.

+To start building something, we need to address the users’ pain points.
+So the first step was to hear issues from the horse's mouth aka visitors of the Met Museum website and art enthusiasts.
 My user research included phone interviews barring one which was an in person interview.
 Participants included 2 males, 2 females and a child.
 1 participant was older than 50 years and the child was younger than 10 while the rest were between 20 - 45 years old.
 I tried to include people from different age groups who have the opportunity to visit art galleries.
 Some of them did it occasionally while others went more often.
 Most people used audio guide equipment, online info or tour guides to learn about the works in a museum.

 Since I am also an avid museum goer I had some assumptions before I went into the interviews.
 I chose to write them down, set them aside and forget about them until after my user research.